What Is This All About???

 LEGAL resident mothers are automatic citizens.
 This is a great idea and has

 been a long time coming.
-I will be watching the progress of this bill.
-Let's
+I hope it passes.

-should be checked for legal status.
-If you are in the country illegally, you
+in the US should be checked for legal status.
+If you are in the country

-should serve the sentence for your crime in the regular prison population.
+illegally, you should serve the sentence for your crime in the regular prison

+population.
+Once you have served that time, you should then be sent to one of

+the tent prisons on the border to serve your sentence for illegal entry.
 Once

-you have served that time, you should then be sent to one of the tent prisons

-on the border to serve your sentence for illegal entry.
-Once your sentence

-there is complete, you will be deported to your country of origin.
+your sentence there is complete, you will be deported to your country of

 "Sanctuary Cities" are already illegal.
 The idea of not